 As awareness of the damaging effects of air pollution is at an all-time high and the general public is paying more attention to available air quality information data sources, sources of air quality information are increasing and improving worldwide.

 Yet often, during extreme events like wildfires and dust storms as we’ve seen, monitoring stations don’t always report on all pollutants, often report with a time delay and can’t account for the spaces in between their monitoring stations, meaning that what is reported for a given event may not always be accurate for that specific time or pollutant.

 How Does BreezoMeter Report Air Quality During a Dust Storm?

 In order to report air quality during a dust storm, BreezoMeter adopts a multi-layer and multi-model approach to air quality reporting.
 But how do we do this?

-We factor information from multiple data sources, including over 49,000 government monitoring stations around the globe, then we layer this information with additional data sources to account for the real-time and geographical limitations of certain governmental stations: For example, low-cost sensors which are strictly calibrated, satellite information, dispersion models, including natural phenomena models (e.g wildfire smoke models), live traffic pollution and meteorological/land cover information.
+We factor information from multiple data sources, including thousands of government monitoring stations around the globe, then we layer this information with additional data sources to account for the real-time and geographical limitations of certain governmental stations: For example, low-cost sensors which are strictly calibrated, satellite information, dispersion models, including natural phenomena models (e.g wildfire smoke models), live traffic pollution and meteorological/land cover information.